rootscriptuser/meshtastic/awesome-meshtastic.md

 # MQTT

-1. passwd
+1. set passwd for broker
+2. set Url/domian for broker
+3. set ROOT topic (segmment mesh network with ACL)
-1. encryption enabled
+4. set encryption enabled
-1. JSON enabled ( not encrypted)
+5. set JSON enabled ( not encrypted)
-1. TLS enabled
+6. set TLS enabled
-1. ROOT topic / segmente mesh networks via ACLs

-1. topics
-1. clinets
+main stuff to understand:
-1. broker
+1. TOPIC => publish/subscribe to a topic from broker
+2. CLIENT => meshtastic node
+3. BROKER => iot "server" for retransmiting clients messages
-1. messaging queue telemetry transport
+4. MQTT=> messaging queue telemetry transport

 > meshtastic receives data from its own network and publish them to the broker using mqtt proto
 > telemetry data format varies on the information being published